sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

     ##sending incremental file list
     ##<empty>

 * On both the LSG UI and the Cartesius UI, check the total size of all your files.
-Due to the different filesystems (blocksize) between the LSG UI and Cartesius, the standard `du` command would return different sizes for the same data on the two sytems.
-Therefore, we suggest you run the following long command both in the two systems.
+Due to the different filesystems (blocksize) between the LSG UI and Cartesius, the standard `du` command would return different sizes for the same data on the two systems.
+Therefore, we suggest you run the following long command in both the systems.
 The result number should be the same in both systems:

  .. code-block:: console